ottoman91/ottoman91.github.io/_books/bitcoin_standard.md

 Decline of Roman Empire was also due to devaluation of currency - led to rise in feudal lords and serfdoms.
 Islamic dinar
-Countries such as India and China that conveyed to gold back later suffered
+Countries such as India and China that conveyed to gold back later suffered.

 Time preference - how much individuals value immediate gratification vs investing in future.
 Animals have very high time preference, Individiauls with low time preference have more propensity to invest.